 Are you ready for a unique learning experience that will help you succeed in college?
 Each year, students around the world who want to learn and achieve at the highest level become AP students.
 Through AP's college-level courses and exams, you can earn college credit and advanced placement and stand out in the admissions process.
 Over 90% of 4-year colleges in the U.S. provide credit and/or advanced placement for qualifying scores.
+Your AP scores could earn you college credit or advanced placement (meaning you could skip certain courses in college).
+Use this tool to find colleges that offer credit or placement for AP scores.
+AP Credit Policy Search

 In addition, AP courses can help you stand out in the college admissions process by showing your willingness to take the most rigorous courses available to you.
 (From the Collegeboard website - http://sat.collegeboard.org)